pseuxide/pseuxide.github.io/_posts/2024-06-26-how_game_hackers_load_their_kernel_driver.md

 }
 ```

-The method it utilizes to call kernel function in [intel_driver::CallKernelFunction](https://github.com/TheCruZ/kdmapper/blob/30f3282a2c0e867ab24180fccfc15cc9b819ebea/kdmapper/include/intel_driver.hpp#L154) is common in kernel exploit dev but interesting, so let's see how it does.
+The method it employs to call custom driver entry in [intel_driver::CallKernelFunction](https://github.com/TheCruZ/kdmapper/blob/30f3282a2c0e867ab24180fccfc15cc9b819ebea/kdmapper/include/intel_driver.hpp#L154) is very common technique in kernel exploit development but still interesting, so let's closer look at it.

-It first construct a shellcode.
+As you can see in the code below, it first construct a shellcode.
+Let me explain what it's doing.

-- 0x48 and 0xb8 represents x64 constant load into rax register
+- `0x48` and `0xb8` represents x64 constant load into `rax` register
-- The bunch of 0x00s are filled with your DriverEntry's address in the last line.
+- The bunch of `0x00`s are filled with your DriverEntry's address in the last line.
-- 0xff and 0xe0 indicates `jmp rax`
+- `0xff` and `0xe0` indicates `jmp rax`

-So it's basically assigning your DriverEntry address into rax, then jumping to rax.
+So the shellcode's basically assigning your DriverEntry address into `rax`, then jumping to `rax`.

 ```cpp
 uint8_t kernel_injected_jmp[] = { 0x48, 0xb8, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0xff, 0xe0 };